New continent, new career

 “Doing the Bachelor of Information Technology through Open Polytechnic really opened my eyes to other fields that I didn’t know anything about.
 That was really helpful to me.”

-Herman completed his Bachelor of Information Technology at the beginning of the year.
+Herman completed his Bachelor of Information Technology in 2017.
 After a short break he plans to continue studying and exploring new opportunities to further his education.

 More about Bachelor of Information Technology